How to Clean Faucet Head: Everything You Need to Know

 Against stronger water stains and mineral deposits, spray a mixture of two to three tablespoons of citric acid and water.

-How to Clean a Faucet Head without Removing It
+How to Clean Faucet Heads without Removing It

-It is possible to clean your faucet head without removing the faucet head.
+It is possible to clean faucet heads without removing the faucet head.

 Having the faucet head in the acidic cleaner is enough to remove excess minerals such as calcium and limescale.